-In the September/October issue of Plastic Distributor & Fabricator magazine, there was an announcement from acrylic sheet maker Evonik Cyro (formerly Cyro Industries).
+In Plastic Distributor & Fabricator magazine, there was an announcement from acrylic sheet maker Evonik Cyro (formerly Cyro Industries).

 The firm is offering the 'Inspiring Case', a collection of product samples of Acrylite and other plastics.
 It is being pitched to designers, including those involved with point-of-purchase and store displays.